Jelena Janković: 2009–2010: Continued success as top-ten player

 Janković, struggling with injuries, played in the Wimbledon Championships and eventually retired against eventual finalist Vera Zvonareva in the fourth round.
-Regardless, her ranking increased to world No. 2.
-Janković lost in the early rounds at both the Western & Southern Open and Rogers Cup, despite being the top seed in each (and defending champion in Cincinnati).
-Janković then traveled to New York to play in the US Open, where she was seeded fourth.
-She was defeated by Kaia Kanepi in the third round.
-In the China Open she fell in the third round against fellow Serbian player Bojana Jovanovski.
+Regardless, the new world No. 2 lost in the early rounds at both the Western & Southern Open and Rogers Cup as the top seed in each (and defending champion in Cincinnati).
+Janković then traveled to New York to play in the US Open, where she was seeded fourth and was defeated by Kaia Kanepi in the third round.
+In the China Open, she fell in the third round against fellow Serbian player Bojana Jovanovski.
 Janković's final event of the year was the Tour Championships, where she qualified for the fourth consecutive year, as the sixth seed.
 After losing her opening match to Zvonareva, Janković reportedly collapsed in the locker room, yet still came out to play Clijsters the next day and lost.
 She lost her third and final group match to Azerenka, bringing an end to her 2010 season.

 On 30 November Janković played a humanitarian match in Pionir Hall.
 Revenue from tickets was intended to help elementary school in Kraljevo damaged by an earthquake.